Delius/fibrotrust/README.md

+This is a modified Nutch,Sorl,Tomcat,Ajax-Sorl setup for a vertical search engine for fibromyalgia trust.

-To find more just follow the link https://github.com/Delius/fibrotrust/wiki
+To find more (less ;) just follow the link https://github.com/Delius/fibrotrust/wiki/Fibromyalgia-search

 ==========